Suspects on the run after two armed break-ins, both as people were home

-FRESNO, California (KGPE) – Police are investigating a home invasion robbery at an apartment complex near Fresno State Thursday night – but it wasn’t the only break-in of the day.
+FRESNO, California (KSEE) – Police are investigating a home invasion robbery at an apartment complex near Fresno State Thursday night – but it wasn’t the only break-in of the day.

 Officers were called to the North Park Apartments near Maple and Shaw avenues around 7:15 p.m.
 Police say two armed men, both wearing masks, climbed through the bedroom window, stole money and ran off.